One of the most common questions people ask us on Instagram (@sprintercampervans) is how much does a Sprinter van conversion cost?

 I hope that having read this post you now have a better idea of what it costs to convert a Sprinter cargo van into a campervan, so you can plan your DIY or custom professional van build budget around your dreams, needs and budget.

-If you are planning a van conversion and have different experiences, we’d love it if you want to share your thoughts, questions and experiences in the comments to help fellow readers inform their van conversion decisions.
+If you are planning to build out a Mercedes camper and have different experiences, we’d love it if you want to share your thoughts, questions and experiences in the comments to help fellow readers inform their van conversion decisions.